Frank5547/Gatys_Style_Transfer_in_PyTorch/README.md

 A set of examples are included in the repository for reference (style_transferred_*.png)

-**NOTE** If you run the script from the command line, make sure you close the intermediate images as they pop up.
+**NOTE** If you run the script from the command line, make sure you close the intermediate images that pop up while the script runs.
 These images are only shown to display the style transfer progress.